bnizz/cet/README.md

 Content there also has some screenshots

 ### Overview
-A guide for viewing, copying, and pasting Chinese and Russian characters in Turtle WoW.
+A guide for viewing, copying, and pasting Chinese and Russian characters in WoW.

 ### Font Installation